DavidT3/XGA/docs/source/intro.rst

 Analysing
 ---------

-Once the neccessary products have been generated, this module also can perform further analysis.
+Once the neccessary products have been generated, further analysis may be performed.
 Through XGA the user can:

-* fit models to spectra via XSPEC
+* Fit models to spectra via XSPEC
-* yield temperature, luminosity, and photon index values from these fits
+* Yield temperature, luminosity, and photon index values from these fits
-* apply PSF corrections to images
+* Apply PSF corrections to images
-* calculate count rates and fluxes
+* Calculate count rates and fluxes
-* find X-ray peaks of sources
+* Find X-ray peaks of sources
-* fit radial profiles of temperature, density, and metallicity
+* Fit radial profiles of temperature, density, and metallicity

 For specific source types, more complex analysis options are available.
 For galaxy clusters the user may:

-* generate scaling relations
+* Generate scaling relations
-* measure a gas mass
+* Measure a gas mass
-* fit sets of annular spectra (this can be done for any extended source)
+* Fit sets of annular spectra (this can be done for any extended source)
-* measure a hydrostatic mass
+* Measure a hydrostatic mass

 Multi-Mission Data